elarsonSU/egret/README.md

 Setup directions:
 -----------------

-1. Execute: cd src
+1. Execute: `cd src`

 2. You may need to modify these Makefile variables:
-CXX      := g++
+`CXX      := g++`
-PYTHON   := python3
+`PYTHON   := python3`
-EXT_PATH := build/lib.linux-x86_64-3.4
+`EXT_PATH := build/lib.linux-x86_64-3.4`
-EXT_LIB  := egret_ext.cpython-34m.so
+`EXT_LIB  := egret_ext.cpython-34m.so`

   The latter two variables refer to the location and name of a library that is created.
 The library contains C++ code but is used as a Python module.
 The precise name of the path and library may vary.
 To find out the name, simply make the project once and then analyze the build subdirectory that is created.

-3. Execute: make
+3. Execute: `make`

-4. Execute: cd ..
+4. Execute: `cd ..`

-5. You should see the library (the egret_ext .so file) in this directory.
+5. You should see the library (the `egret_ext.cpython-34m.so` or similar file) in this directory.

-6. Edit the first line of egret.py to refer to your python3 location.

 Running:
 --------
-Simply run 'egret.py'.
+Simply run `python3 egret.py`.
 It will prompt for a regular expression and then generate test strings.

 The script also some command line options.
-To see a list, execute: egret.py -h
+To see a list, execute: `python3 egret.py -h`

 Acknowledgments:
 ----------------